eositis/MegaFlash/pico/README.md

 picotool
 ```

-Note: You need to execute the shell script only once.
+Note: You need to execute the shell script only once unless `CMakeLists.txt` file is changed or you want to recreate the build directories.

 `pico_debug` and `pico_release` are the build directories for Pico Board (RP2040).  `pico2_debug` and `pico2_release` are the build directories for Pico2 Board (RP2350).